MajedHasan/MajedHasan/README.md

 #### Freelance Web Developer
 *2019 - Present*

-- Successfully delivered over **50+ projects** on platforms like **Fiverr** and **Upwork**, achieving a **95%+ client satisfaction rate**.
+- Successfully completed **50+ projects** on **Fiverr** and **Upwork**, achieving a **95%+ client satisfaction rate**.
-- Collaborated with clients to design responsive websites, ensuring they are optimized for both desktop and mobile devices.
+- Developed responsive websites that adapt seamlessly across devices, ensuring optimal user experiences.
-- Developed custom plugins and themes for **WordPress**, enhancing functionality and improving user engagement.
+- Created custom plugins and themes for **WordPress** to enhance functionality and improve user engagement.

-#### Recent Projects
+#### Notable Projects
-- **E-commerce Website**: Built a fully functional e-commerce site using WooCommerce and customized themes to increase sales by 30%.
+- **E-commerce Platform**: Developed a fully functional e-commerce site using WooCommerce, achieving a **30% increase** in sales for the client.
-- **Portfolio Site**: Created a personal portfolio site to showcase my projects and skills, leading to an increase in freelance inquiries.
+- **Portfolio Website**: Crafted a personal portfolio site that highlights my projects and skills, leading to increased freelance inquiries.
-- **Business Website**: Developed a professional website for a local business, helping them to establish an online presence and attract new customers.
+- **Business Website**: Designed a professional website for a local business, establishing their online presence and attracting new customers.

 ---

 ### 🌱 Learning Journey
-Currently, I am focusing on enhancing my knowledge in:
+Currently focused on enhancing my skills in:
-- **Full-Stack PHP Development**: Deepening my understanding of server-side programming and databases.
+- **Full-Stack PHP Development**: Diving deeper into server-side programming, frameworks, and database management.
-- **JavaScript Frameworks**: Exploring React and Node.js to create more dynamic and efficient applications.
+- **JavaScript Frameworks**: Learning React and Node.js for building modern, efficient web applications.
-- **UI/UX Design Principles**: Learning design principles to improve user interface and experience.
+- **UI/UX Design**: Understanding design principles to create visually appealing and user-friendly interfaces.

 ---